 Birth of a phenomenon

 In 1958, the first Italian Fashion Week was launched.
 Designers from all over Italy flocked to Milan.
 A virtuous collaboration was established between design and the industrialization of fashion products, promulgated by the Italian National Chamber of Fashion, the organization in charge of promoting Italian fashion internationally.
 The 1970s and 1980s saw the arrival of three star designers, nicknamed "the 3 Gs": Giorgio Armani, Gianfranco Ferré and Gianni Versace, who placed Milan at the forefront of the fashion world.
-In the 1980s, fashion became a real business, with the figures we know today: the sector accounts for 4% of the country's annual GDP, exports 4.5 billion euros a year, has 850 showrooms in Milan alone, over 6,000 points of sale and 14 fashion schools with 6,000 students.
+In the 1980s, fashion became a real business in Italy.
+Today, the country is Europe's leading exporter of fashion goods (second worldwide after China) and, in Milan alone, there are over 1,000 showrooms.
+The fashion sector accounts for over 5% of the country's annual GDP (2022).

 Creators' delusions

 Among all the designers who converged on Milan in the 1970s, some of the greatest fashion houses are still to be found in the Quadrilatero della Moda, the downtown area that brings together the most designer boutiques.
-To name but a few, these are the Italian fashion houses most cherished by the Milanese, and which continue to set trends the world over.
+To name but a few, these are the Italian fashion houses most cherished by the Milanese, and which continue to set trends the world over:

 Fashion Weeks